nrw/stylus-precompiler/README.md

 ```

-### Removing original .styl files
+### Removing original .styl and .stylus files

 You can also remove any .styl files from attachments (if you placed them inside a
 directory also added as static files), by adding the `remove_from_attachments`
 property.
-This will remove all attachment with a `.styl` extension!
+This will remove all attachment with `.styl` and `.stylus` extensions!

 ```javascript
   ...